 When moving to another country, you face the question: what should you do with your car?
 Is it best to a) keep it? b) buy a new one in the country you are leaving?
 Or c) buy a new one in the Netherlands?
+Your answer will depend on which country you travel from, and on your tax liability.
 This page weighs up the merits of each option, and pin points some of the issues you should take into account.

-If you are moving to the Netherlands from elsewhere in the EU, then it may be more economical to either bring your old car with you, or purchase one in your country of origin.
+If you are moving to the Netherlands from elsewhere in the European Union, then it may be more economical to either bring your old car with you, or purchase one in your country of origin.
 Here’s why:

 - There are no special tax requirements for bringing your old car to the Netherlands from an EU member state